 The interventional provisions are continuing to advance and there is opportunity to gain hands-on experience in a variety of neuromodulation techniques including spinal cord stimulators, occipital nerve stimulators, SIMPLICITY and Botox for migraine.

-Fellows with an academic interest are encouraged to participate in the ongoing clinical research projects accessible through close links with the Pain and Anaesthesia Research Center under direct supervision of Professor Richard Langford and Dr Vivek Mehta.
+Fellows with an academic interest are encouraged to participate in the ongoing clinical research projects accessible through close links with the Pain and Anaesthesia Research Center under direct supervision Dr Vivek Mehta.

 Weekly Timetable & Induction Pack

 This can be found as a PDF here

 Jobs available are advertised twice yearly in March and October on the Oriel website, under ‘Vacancies’ then ‘Specialty/ Sub-specialty” followed by ‘Pain Management’ from the drop-down menu.